 Working with Publishing Xpress, Your Booklet Printing Service

 You may have looked at many different digital printing companies in your research.
 We think we stand out for several reasons—including our excellent customer service, customizable options, affordability, and a logical step-by-step process from start to finish.
-Whether you’re looking to print for business or pleasure, be sure to choose a printer that can deliver a product you’re proud of.
+Whether you’re looking for booklet printing for business or pleasure, be sure to choose a printer that can deliver a product you’re proud of.

 Tips for Your Fundraising Booklet Printing Project